 While you could theoretically perform a warm-up, SAQ, primer, strength training session, conditioning, and finisher all in one workout, Volt does NOT recommend this.
 Utilizing workout add-ons strategically, rather than overloading your athletes with volume, will better help you accomplish your training goals.
 Below are some recommendations for how you might utilize 1-3 add-ons within a given training day.

 WARM-UP + WORKOUT: On any day you perform a Volt strength training session, perform a warm-up beforehand.
 Never skip your warm-up!

-WARM-UP + PRIMER + WORKOUT: Add a primer to your team's regular workout routine to target specific muscle groups (like the rotator cuff) or movement patterns (like jump landing mechanics).
+WARM-UP + PRIMER + WORKOUT: Add a primer to your regular workout routine to target specific joints (like the shoulder) or movement patterns (like jump-landing mechanics).

 WARM-UP + WORKOUT + FINISHER: Add a finisher to your regular workout routine to target specific adaptations (like Metabolic Conditioning or Core Strength).

 WARM-UP + PRIMER + WORKOUT + FINISHER: Add a primer and finisher to your regular workout routine to target specific muscle groups and training adaptations.
-If you choose this option, make sure your athletes are not working to failure or exhaustion.
-We recommend using this configuration with lower-intensity finishers (like Mobility and Static Stretching).
+If you choose this option, make sure you aren’t working to failure or exhaustion.

 Training Days with a Speed Focus